 - touch a patient in a sexual way

-- make comments of sexual nature or behave in a sexual way towards a patient
+- make comments of a sexual nature or behave in a sexual way towards a patient

-Please note that this does not apply to touching, behaviours or comments that are of a clinical nature an are appropriate to the card provided.
+Please note that this does not apply to touching, behaviours or comments that are of a clinical nature and are appropriate to the care provided.

 The College of Physiotherapists of Ontario exists to protect the interests of the public and sees any form of sexual abuse or sexual boundary crossing as unacceptable.
 Sexual abuse must never be tolerated.

 What can a patient do if they are feeling uneasy during a therapy session?

 - Tell the physiotherapist to stop.

 - Ask the physiotherapist to explain what he or she is doing and why he or she is doing it.